 Together we will investigate the role of college students and higher education in community change.
 In what forms have campuses engaged with the processes of community change?
 What are the opportunities and limitations of community engagement on college campuses?
 You will select and complete a community-engaged project focused on a particular social issue or community organization as part of the course.

-After completing the Spring-Summer-Fall cycle, as upperclassmen in the Civic Leadership Program you will:
+After completing the Spring-Summer-Fall cycle, as upperclassmen in the Civic Leadership Program students will:

 - Engage in sustained community partnerships developed either independently or through existing W&M programs and student organizations (such as Branch Out Alternative Breaks, CKI, Williamsburg Engagement, etc.)